nemild/hack-the-media/README.md

 - Have to be able to identify when something is content marketing
 - Ask what is motivation of writer and how this influences their view; also need to understand their technical background
 - Use content marketing to learn, but use it with proper skepticism
 	- Fred Wilson, Partner Union Square Ventures:

 > “So how should entrepreneurs use this knowledge that is being imparted by VCs …?
 Well first and foremost, you should see it as content marketing… That doesn’t mean it isn’t useful or insightful.
 It may well be.
 But you should understand the business model supporting all of this free content. *It is being generated to get you to come visit that VC and offer them to participate in your Seed or Series A round.* That blog post that Joe claimed is not scripture in his tweet is actually an _advertisement_.
 Kind of the opposite of scripture, right?” ([link](http://avc.com/2016/08/understanding-vcs/))

-### Tech blogs and top media publications
+## Tech blogs and top media publications
 **How it works**

-- Trained journalists research various topics and work with editors to publish on blogs and print news
+- Trained (and untrained) journalists research various topics and work with editors to publish on blogs and print news
 - Media organizations most often make money from ads; in some cases, they make money from subscription fees
 - At it’s best, [goal of journalism](https://www.reuters.com/article/rpb-adlertrump-idUSKBN15F276) is to give the “facts [we] need to make good decisions
 	- Baser goal is to optimize eyeballs and number of paying subscribers by providing content that audiences want to read